TotallyInformation/awesome-to-me/nodejs-backend-avoid.md

   At first glance seems like a really nice tool.
 However, there is basically **no security** at all and the authors [don't seem to understand why that might be an issue](https://github.com/dashersw/cote/issues/53)!

-  I'll be avoiding this one thanks, there are enough securty problems around, I don't want to add to them.
+  I'll be avoiding this one thanks, there are enough security problems around, I don't want to add to them.
   Last checked 2017-09-10

 ## Corrections and Contributions
-- Corrections are always gratefully recieved
+- Corrections are always gratefully received
 - Please check for duplicates before suggesting a new contribution
 - Either create a [pull request](https://github.com/TotallyInformation/awesome-to-me/pulls)
   or [raise an issue](https://github.com/TotallyInformation/awesome-to-me/issues)